add_tax <- function(price, rate) price * (1 + rate)

 with_tax <- sapply(prices, add_tax, rate = 0.2)

-The rest of this book teaches you to use these features.
-The next chapter starts with the most fundamental one: in R, everything is an expression, and every expression has a value.
+The rest of this book is about what you can do with these features once you understand them, starting with the most fundamental one: in R, everything is an expression, and every expression has a value.